 – 98% of respondents indicated the “cleanliness and sanitation at the destination” was important to them.

-– 88% of Islanders stated they would “avoid crowds”.
+– 85% of Islanders stated they would “avoid crowds”

-– 85% indicated that they will seek out “locations employing strong public health and safety practices”.
+– 72% indicated that they will seek out attractions and activities with crowd control measures

 - COVID-19 has created conditions that will likely put pressure on capturing visitor yield from Island residents.

-- It appears that Islanders are price-sensitive and risk-averse due to COVID-19.
-Flexible operator cancellation policies (95%), ease of trip cancellation (95%), and reasonable prices (93%) were all amongst the top five ranked destination attributes sought by Islanders.
+- It appears that Islanders are price-sensitive due to COVID-19.
+Flexible operator cancellation policies (91%), ease of trip cancellation (91%), reasonable prices (90%), were all amongst the top five ranked destination attributes sought by Islanders.

 Short-term Travel Intentions

-- 66% of Islanders indicated that they plan on taking a trip (same-day or overnight) within the province between September and November.
-This is down from a high of 80% during Wave 3.
+- 79% of Islanders indicated that they plan on taking a trip (same-day or overnight) within the province between July and September.

 Activities to be Participated in While Travelling in the Short-term